utlib/iiif-to-go-api/README.md

 If installation is successful, a browser window should appear notifying that IIIF in a Box is ready.
 The URL should be `http://localhost:8000`.

-*Command Line Usage: You can also start IIIF API to Go using `vagrant up`.
+*Command Line Usage: You can also start IIIF API in a Box using `vagrant up`.
 When it is done setting up, simply browse to `http://localhost:8000`.*

 ## Usage

 To begin, simply run `start.bat` for Windows, `start.command` for Mac OS X, or `start.sh` for Ubuntu.
 The box should start up within a minute.
 When it is done starting up, a browser window should appear navigated to `http://localhost:8000` displaying the API's main interface.
+The default login credentials are `superuser / goiiifapi`.

 To end, simply run `stop.bat` for Windows, `stop.command` for Mac OS X, or `stop.sh` for Ubuntu.

-*Command Line Usage: You can also start IIIF API to Go using `vagrant up` and shut it down using `vagrant halt`.*
+*Command Line Usage: You can also start IIIF API in a Box using `vagrant up` and shut it down using `vagrant halt`.*

 ## Uninstallation

 Run `uninstall.bat` if you use Windows, `uninstall.command` if you use Mac OS X or `uninstall.sh` if you use Ubuntu.
 This will remove the VirtualBox image generated during installation.

-*Command Line Usage: You can uninstall IIIF API to Go using `vagrant destroy`.*
+*Command Line Usage: You can uninstall IIIF API in a Box using `vagrant destroy`.*

 ## License